Fennec-3/Major-Project/proposal.md

 -scaling prices (done)
 -local storage [easy?]
 3rd
--stats (total cookie produced and total cookies spent) [easy] 5th (4th if milk is too hard to add)
+-stats (total cookie produced and total cookies spent) [easy] 5th (4th if milk is too hard to add) -title screen (do with local storage and background music)